buildkite-plugins/docker-compose-buildkite-plugin/README.md

 * Containers are built, run and linked on demand using Docker Compose
 * Containers are namespaced to each build job, and cleaned up after use
-* Supports using pre-built images created with [docker-compose-prebuild plugin](https://github.com/toolmantim/docker-compose-prebuild-buildkite-plugin), allowing for fast parallel builds across distributed agents
+* Supports using pre-built images created with [docker-compose-prebuilder plugin](https://github.com/toolmantim/docker-compose-prebuilder-buildkite-plugin), allowing for fast parallel builds across distributed agents

 ## Example